mikeizbicki/cmc-csci040/topic_05_Python_FileManipulation/img/lab-encodings/README.md

   File "<stdin>", line 1, in <module>
   UnicodeDecodeError: 'big5' codec can't decode byte 0xc8 in position 11: illegal multibyte sequence
 ```
-The Shanghai communique is something that Taiwanese diplomats definitely need to be able to read, however.
+But the Shanghai communique is something that Taiwanese diplomats definitely need to be able to read.
+(Taiwanese diplomats need to understand US-China relations in order to understand Taiwan-China and Taiwan-US relations.)
-In order to transmit the document to them electronically, we need to re-encode it using the Big5 encoding.
+In order to transmit the document to the Chinese diplomats electronically,
+we need to re-encode it using the Big5 encoding so they can open it.

 The file `shanghai_communique.chinese2` contains the Shanghai communique encoded using Big5.
 You can load it in python with the code